Kerry county football team

-The Kerry county football team represents Kerry in men's Gaelic football and is governed by Kerry GAA, the county board of the Gaelic Athletic Association.
-The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Munster Senior Football Championship and the National Football League.
+The Kerry county football team represents Kerry in men's Gaelic football and is governed by Kerry GAA, a county board of the Gaelic Athletic Association.
+The team competes in the three major annual inter-county competitions: the All-Ireland Senior Football Championship, the Munster Senior Football Championship and the National Football League.
+They are the most successful county in Gaelic football history, having won the record most titles in each of these competitions: 39 All-Irelands, 24 National Football Leagues, and 86 Munster titles.

+Kerry fast established itself as a major force after its maiden All-Ireland win in 1903, capturing at least two All-Irelands in each decade between the 1900s and 1980s.
+The Kerry team of the 1970s and 1980s, managed by Mick O'Dwyer, is considered to be one of the greatest in football history.
+O'Dwyer led the Kingdom to 8 All-Ireland titles between 1975 and 1989, the highest such tally for a single manager.
+He is widely regarded as one of the sport's greatest ever managers.
+O'Dwyer's departure brought a period of decline in the 1990s, but Kerry football has rebounded significantly in the 21st century.
+The team's current manager, Jack O'Connor, has won five All-Ireland SFC titles over three separate spells since 2000.

+Kerry has played in green shirts with gold hoops and white shorts for most of its history.
+Its long-standing and fierce rivalry with Dublin emerged from periods of intense competition during the 1970s and 1980s and is one of the sport's most renowned.
+Notably, the teams contested five consecutive All-Ireland finals between 1975 and 1979.
+Dublin's All-Ireland tally of 31 is outmatched only by Kerry's, and the sides are considered Gaelic football's "Big Two".
+Another important rivalry exists with Cork, their geographic neighbors in Munster and the second most successful Munster SFC side.
-Kerry's home grounds are Austin Stack Park, Tralee & Fitzgerald Stadium, Killarney.
-The team's manager is Jack O'Connor.

-Kerry was the fourth Munster county to win both an All-Ireland Senior Football Championship as well as an All-Ireland Senior Hurling Championship, following Limerick, Tipperary and Cork.
-The team last won the Munster Senior Championship in 2025, the All-Ireland Senior Championship in 2025, and the National League in 2025.
+Kerry's home grounds are Austin Stack Park, Tralee and Fitzgerald Stadium, Killarney.
+Kerry was the fourth Munster county to win both the All-Ireland Senior Football Championship and All-Ireland Senior Hurling Championship, following Limerick, Tipperary and Cork.
+The team last won the Munster Senior Championship in 2026, the All-Ireland Senior Championship in 2025, and the National League in 2025.

 History

 Kerry is the most successful team in Gaelic football history, having won the All-Ireland Senior Football Championship (SFC) on 39 occasions and the National Football League 21 times.
 The team also holds a number of distinctive records in football championship history.
 It has contested 59 All-Ireland SFC finals, the next highest participator being Dublin with 36 appearances.
 Kerry's record in the All-Ireland SFC involves having played 30 of the 31 other counties, with only Kilkenny being the exception.